Ernest1338/LuaCTF/README.md

 <h3><p align=center>From scratch CTF platform, put together in a weekend, very likely not secure.</p></h3>
 <br><br>

-# Deployment
+## Deployment

-prerequisites: `luajit`, `lua-http`
+Prerequisites: `luajit`, `lua-http`

-start using: `./run.sh`
+Start server using: ```./run.sh```

+## Customization
-## To customize CTF looks/branding - modify the template files in LuaCTF/templates
+To customize CTF looks/branding - modify the template files in LuaCTF/templates

-## To customize CTF challenges - modify the challenges.lua file / put files in the LuaCTF/static directory
+To customize CTF challenges - modify the challenges.lua file or put files in the LuaCTF/static directory